 QNSA seeks to promote increased cultural understanding on campus and hopes for solidarity and cooperation towards achieving a campus-wide mutual respect.

-The QNSA works in collaboration with Four Directions Aboriginal Student Centre (FDASC) and Queen’s Aboriginal Council to identify the needs of Aboriginal students on campus.
+The QNSA functions as a forum for students to discuss contemporary and historic issues pertaining to Indigenous peoples and cultures and actively works in collaboration with Four Directions Indigenous Student Centre, the Office of Indigenous Initiatives and the Queen’s Aboriginal Council to identify the needs of Indigenous students on campus.

 Each year we plan and produce Indigenous Awareness Week on campus.
 This week long event has a different theme each year, and past themes have included Resistance, Medicines and Healing, and Allyship and Solidarity.
 Guest speakers, performers and campus-wide events bring together the Queen’s and Kingston community to learn about and critically engage with issues pertaining to that year’s theme.